Type 2 Diabetes

 In Australia, type 2 diabetes affects 85 to 90 per cent of all people with diabetes with over 1 million people registered as having the condition.

-The glucose in the bloodstream needs to move into body tissues so that cells can use it for energy.
-Excess glucose is stored in the liver or converted to fat and stored in other body tissues.
+Excess glucose is stored in the liver, or converted to fat and stored in other body tissues.

 Insulin is a hormone made by the pancreas.
 Insulin lowers blood glucose levels by moving glucose from the blood into the muscle cells.
 It also helps glucose to be stored in the liver and in other tissues.

 With type 2 diabetes, the cells don't respond to insulin properly (insulin resistance) and the pancreas does not produce enough insulin for the body's increased needs.
-If the insulin cannot do its job, the glucose channels do not open properly.
-Glucose builds up in the blood instead of getting into cells for energy.
+If the insulin cannot do its job, glucose builds up in the blood instead of getting into cells for energy.

 Research shows that type 2 diabetes can often be prevented or delayed with early lifestyle changes.